Home Page

 A green baize covering the stage serves to bring out the richness of colouring in the other parts of the set-up, and a row of neat and portable footlights not only assist the effect of the stage, but also shows off to advantage, the costumes of the various artistes.

-Right - Add for Morecambe Aquarium 1897 - Click for more information.
+Above Right - An advertisement for the Morecambe Aquarium 1879 - Click for more information.

 Songs known to have been included in this 'entertainment' were: